sib-swiss/NGS-variants-training/docs/day1/introduction.md

 **After having completed this chapter you will be able to:**

 - Describe the importance of studying variants
-- Define a mutation
+- Define a DNA mutation
 - Illustrate the difference between a somatic mutation and a germline mutation
-- Describe the two major types of small variants: SNPs and INDELs.
+- Describe the two major types of small variants: SNPs and INDELs
+- Explain why SNPs are the most used type of variant for genetic research
 - Explain what haplotypes are and how they can capture more genetic information compared to single small variants
 - Define the difference between large and small variants

 ## Material